-Officially, smoke testing would not count as a genuine examination of a drainage systems ability to function correctly in terms of water tightness.
-However it is useful to use with PVCu piping to establish leaks and other faults that may not have shown up during a water or air test.
+Officially, smoke testing would not count as a genuine examination of a drainage system’s ability to function correctly in terms of water tightness.
+However it is useful to use with uPVC piping to establish leaks and other faults that may not have shown up during a water or air test.

-It is important to check with manufacturers before going ahead with this test because it will damage certain types of pipes if the wrong smoke is let loose inside the drains.
+It is important to check with manufacturers before going ahead with this test because it could damage certain types of pipes.

 What is mandrel testing?

-Mandrel testing is used to gage the quality of an instillation.
-It is a small object that is sent through the interior of the pipe to asses that the consistency of diameter throughout the pipe is adequate.
+Mandrel testing is used to gauge the quality of an installation.
+It is a small object that is sent through the interior of the pipe to assess that the consistency of diameter throughout the pipe is adequate.
 They have a smaller diameter in comparison to the pipe itself, so for example if the pipe was 150mm you would look to use a 135mm mandrel.
 They can be identified as a cylinder like object.

 How does a drainage air test work?

 Air testing is a fast and efficient way to ensure both single pipes and drain runs are working the way they should be.
 This happens through a specific part of the drain being sectioned off with two separate gauges with the pressure set to 110mm head for five minutes, both of these gauges will give a pressure reading.
 After this the head is adjusted to a 100mm head for five minutes.
 Any noticeable changes in the pressure will be measured.
 This method works as an accurate measure to see whether there are any problems but cannot be used on all kinds of drains and systems, as it relies on the drain being able to be blocked at both ends and is extremely sensitive to temperature change.
 For example, a reduction in temperature of just 1 degree inside the pipe can be enough of a drop for the test to fail.